Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Abstract

 \section{Abstract}

-We establish in the perturbative regime both Anderson localization and H\"older continuity of IDS for quasi-periodic Schr\"odinger operators on $\Z^d$ with any non-constant analytic potentials and fixed Diophantine frequencies.
-Our approach provides a new way to control Green's functions in the spirit of multi-scale analysis.
+We establish both Anderson localization and H\"older continuity of the integrated density of states for quasiperiodic Schr\"odinger operators on $\Z^d$ with any non-constant analytic potential and any Diophantine frequency in the perturbative regime.
+Our proof is based on a new method for controlling Green's functions and eliminating double resonances, in the spirit of multi-scale analysis.
+To the best of our knowledge, this is the first multi-scale analysis approach that works for fixed Diophantine frequencies and potentials beyond the cosine type.